Tykhyy's Conjecture on finite mapping class group orbits: Introduction

 \subsection{Acknowledgements}

-We are extremely grateful to Nicolas Tholozan for introducing us to the topic of finite mapping class group orbits and for clarifying both the significance of the Corlette--Simpson alternative and the crucial connection between DT representations and variations of Hodge structures, as detailed in Section~\ref{chap:tykhyy-conjecture-general}.
+We are extremely grateful to Nicolas Tholozan for introducing us to the topic of finite mapping class group orbits and for clarifying both the significance of the Corlette--Simpson alternative and the crucial connection between DT representations and variations of Hodge structures, as detailed in Chapter~\ref{chap:tykhyy-conjecture-general}.
 We extend our appreciation to Philip Boalch, Bertrand Deroin, Elisha Falbel, Josh Lam, Aaron Landesman, Daniel Litt, Frank Loray, and Julien Marché for fruitful conversations and their guidance.
-Thanks to Anna Felikson and Detchat Samart for sharing some insights on their personal work.
+Thanks to Anna Felikson and Detchat Samart for sharing some insights on their personal work. \cm{We are also grateful to Simon André, Renat Gontsov, and the anonymous referees for numerous comments and suggestions.}